-When someone develops Alzheimer’s before age 65, doctors refer to it as early onset Alzheimer's disease.
-This type of dementia is rare, occurring in only about five percent of AD cases primarily affecting people in their 40s and 50s.
+When Alzheimer’s disease manifests before the age of 65, it is categorized as Early Onset Alzheimer's Disease (EOAD).
+This form of dementia is relatively rare, accounting for only about five percent of Alzheimer's cases and predominantly affecting individuals in their 40s and 50s.

-When EOAD affects someone without a history of familial AD… the dementia is then referred to as "sporadic Alzheimer’s disease”.
+If EOAD occurs in individuals without a family history of Alzheimer’s, it is referred to as "sporadic Alzheimer’s disease."

 Clinical Features of Early Onset Alzheimer’s

 EOAD is characterized by cognitive impairment that emphasizes visuospatial problems over memory loss.
 This may manifest as difficulties in judging distances accurately, assessing driving speed, walking into doorframes instead of through doorways, or becoming disoriented in familiar places as early as age 55.
 Individuals with a family history of the disease may be at increased risk of developing EOAD.

 The contrasting symptoms of EOAD and typical late-onset Alzheimer's may be due to different patterns of cortical atrophy observed in MRI scans of EOAD patients.

 Research suggests that EOAD and late-onset Alzheimer's could be distinct diseases, with the neocortex being more severely affected in EOAD.
 Genetics and environmental factors are thought to contribute to the timing of disease onset.

 Factors such as a person's overall health, stress level, educational background, and lifestyle choices may influence the development of EOAD, with a stronger genetic predisposition observed in EOAD cases.
 Late-onset Alzheimer's, on the other hand, may be more sensitive to environmental factors.